Gautamsiue/Web-Content-Downloader/README.md

        python web_downloader.py URL

-- Replace the URL with the URL of the web page you want to download using the following command line:
+- Replace the URL with the URL link of the web page  to download using the following command line:

        python web_downloader.py " URL LINK "